Cofactor F430: Biosynthesis

 The biosynthesis builds from uroporphyrinogen III, the progenitor of all natural tetrapyrroles, including chlorophyll, vitamin B12, phycobilins, siroheme, heme, and heme d1.
 It is converted to sirohydrochlorin via dihydrosirohydrochlorin.
 Insertion of nickel into this tetrapyrrole is catalysed in reaction EC 4.99.1.11 by the same chelatase, CbiX, which inserts cobalt in the biosynthesis of cobalamin, here giving nickel(II)-sirohydrochlorin.

 The ATP-dependent Ni-sirohydrochlorin a,c-diamide synthase (CfbE) then converts the a and c acetate side chains to acetamide in reactions EC 6.3.5.12, generating nickel(II)-sirohydrochlorin a,c-diamide.
 The sequence of the two amidations is random.
 A two-component complex Ni-sirohydrochlorin a,c-diamide reductive cyclase (CfbCD) carries out a 6-electron and 7-proton reduction of the ring system in a reaction EC 6.3.3.7 generating the 15,173-seco-F430-173-acid (seco-F430) intermediate.
 Reduction involves ATP hydrolysis and electrons are relayed through two 4Fe-4S centres.
-In the final step, the keto-containing carbocylic ring F is formed by an ATP-dependent enzyme Coenzyme F(430) synthetase (CfbB) in reaction EC 6.4.1.9, generating coenzyme F430.
+In the final step, the keto-containing carbocyclic ring F is formed by an ATP-dependent enzyme Coenzyme F(430) synthetase (CfbB) in reaction EC 6.4.1.9, generating coenzyme F430.
 This enzyme is a MurF-like ligase, as found in peptidoglycan biosynthesis.